pdubb05/calorie-diary/README.md

 # calorie-diary

+About the app

 Calorie-diary application allows user to record every calorie consumed throughout the day.
 With the page you can add, update and delete a meal and will allow you to keep track of you calories consumed in a day.